 It used to be that you could seal a business deal with a handshake.
 Well, OK, maybe that wasn't such a good idea.
 But we now live in a society that settles virtually every misunderstanding with a lawsuit.

-With that in mind, everyone involved in a new construction or a remodeling job have to protect themselves legally.
-These days funding budgets are considerable and everyone is trying to squeeze the nickle.
+With that in mind, everyone involved in a new construction or a roofing remodeling job have to protect themselves legally.
+These days funding budgets are considerable and everyone is trying to squeeze the nickel.

 Basics of the Builder/Owner Contract

 The bid is usually accepted before the construction contract is hammered out.
 Although the primary points of the signed bid are the bundled costs and the scope of the work outlined, the contract itself delves into the actual details of the project.

 Almost all reputable contractors have a basic boilerplate set of forms that they base their work on, but as the homeowner, you have the responsibility to ensure topics are spelled out in detail.

 That being said its always important for the homeowner to have a lawyer review it in detail.
 Lets address some of the standard items that should be included.
 Keep in mind that the exact and precise details will depend on where the home is located and who does the work, but the following are the essentials.